Pyry-Santahuhta/sds-mobile/readme.md

 # Contents

-Courseworks folder contains the exercises of the tasks 1-3.
+Courseworks folder contains the tasks 1-3.

 The project folder contains the course project,